 That depends on a number of factors, including your activity level, where you live, and your overall health.
 According to the Mayo Clinic, if your urine is clear or light yellow, you're probably doing fine.
 Believe it or not, it is possible to drink too much water.
 When you take in so much that your kidneys can't process the excess, you put yourself at risk for a dangerous condition called hyponatremia.

 Recipes for Infused Water

-Adding sliced cucumbers and lemons to your water is a good start; here are helpful tips and more flavor combo ideas for making infused water.
+Adding sliced cucumbers and lemons to your water is a good start; check out this article on making infused water for helpful tips and more flavor combo ideas.